splunk-terraform/terraform-provider-signalfx/website/docs/r/table_chart.html.markdown

 ---
 layout: "signalfx"
-page_title: "SignalFx: signalfx_table_chart"
+page_title: "Splunk Observability Cloud: signalfx_table_chart"
 sidebar_current: "docs-signalfx-resource-table-chart"
 description: |-
-  Allows Terraform to create and manage SignalFx Data Table Charts
+  Allows Terraform to create and manage data table charts in Splunk Observability Cloud
 ---

 # Resource: signalfx_table_chart

-This special type of chart displays a Data Table.
-This Table can be grouped by a Dimension.
+This special type of chart displays a data table.
+This table can be grouped by a dimension.

-## Example Usage
+## Example

 ```tf
 # signalfx_list_chart.Logs-Exec_0: